-Lahey Hospital & Medical Center’s Division of Surgery has 80 full-time faculty who contribute to the training of the general surgery resident.
-In each specialty, including general surgery, the resident acquires the skills and knowledge he or she needs to become a fully trained surgeon.
+Our Division of Surgery has 80 full-time faculty who contribute to the training of five categorical general surgery residents per year.
+In each specialty, including general surgery, residents acquire the skills and knowledge necessary to become competent and skilled independent general surgeons.

 A diverse and comprehensive conference schedule features Lahey Hospital & Medical Center staff and invited outside experts.
 Residents are expected to take an active part in the learning process by becoming involved in research and giving educational conferences.